Syslifters/HackTheBox-Reporting/README.md

 Hello 👋 we are the [Syslifters](https://www.syslifters.com/en/home), the brainos behind SysReptor.
 SysReptor is a fully customisable, offensive security reporting tool designed for pentesters, red teamers and other security-related people alike.
 You can create designs based on simple HTML and CSS, write your reports in user-friendly Markdown and convert them to PDF with just a single click - in the cloud or on-premise!

-## HackTheBox Reporting
+## Hack The Box Reporting
-This is our dedicated [HTB](https://www.hackthebox.com/) reporting repository that showcases the HackTheBox sample report design created with SysReptor.
+This is our dedicated [HTB](https://www.hackthebox.com/) reporting repository that showcases the Hack The Box sample report design created with SysReptor.
 You can use it for free to write your HTB Certified Penetration Testing Specialist (CPTS) or Certified Bug Bounty Hunter (CBBH) exam report.
 Our actual SysReptor repository can be found on Github here: [SysReptor](https://github.com/Syslifters/sysreptor).

 A rendered version of the report design can be seen below, the design itself is fully customizable ofc.
-Try it out and use SysReptor for free to write your HackTheBox CPTS or CBBH reports.
+Try it out and use SysReptor for free to write your Hack The Box CPTS or CBBH reports.
 Feedback is very welcome! ❤️

 <h2 align="center">🚀 Sign up <a class="md-button" href="https://cloud.sysreptor.com/oscp/signup/">here</a></h2>
 <br>